With stellar practices, homegrown talent and a family feel, this Texan titan proves that sometimes in BigLaw, you really can have it all…

 The first stage: recruitment on and off campus

-Attorneys (one partner and one associate) typically see around 20 candidates a day at OCIs and represent each office running a summer program.
-Brad Holdbrook, the firm's hiring partner for entry-level hires, tells us that interviewers will be looking for candidates to demonstrate “effective communication skills, acting as a willing and effective member and leader of teams, leadership potential, commitment to community service, and an established motivation to succeed.”
-Typical inquiries of interviewees include requests to describe their accomplishments, motivations, why they are interested in Haynes and Boone, and how they could add to the firm’s culture.
+Attorneys (one partner and one associate) typically see around 10 candidates a day at OCIs and represent each office running a summer program.
+Brad Holdbrook, the firm's entry-level hiring partner, tells us that interviewers will be looking for candidates to demonstrate “effective communication skills, willingness to be an effective member of teams, leadership potential, commitment to community service, and an established motivation to succeed.”
+Typical inquiries of interviewees include requests to describe their accomplishments, motivations, why they are interested in Haynes Boone, and how they could add to the firm’s culture.

 Top tips for this stage: